 The City of Chocolate tour with Context Travel was a great experience for so many reasons; from the obvious ones such as amazing chocolate tastings to being able to explore the old city while being let in on one of Barcelona’s best kept secrets- sinful decadent chocolate.

-A walk with Context Travel is not your average tour because their concept is really unique.
-Their ‘tours for the culturally curious’ are more seminars than tours and are hosted by their network of docents who are PhD and Masters level scholars and experts in disciplines ranging from architecture and cuisine to environmental science.
-These professors and researchers share their in-depth knowledge and passion with small groups of travelers who share the company’s belief in ‘Deep Travel’.
 Their experiences are off-the-beaten-path, highly interactive, socially responsible and provide a cultural insight beyond the obvious.
 If you really want to experience a culture and travel deeper, don’t think twice before booking a tour with Context Travel in one of the cities where they operate.
 It isn’t only just a great walking tour in Barcelona, it also involves some seriously amazing chocolate!
 Needless to say, once you’ve joined this tour, you’ll know exactly where to go to buy the best chocolate in Barcelona.

 I was a guest of Context Travel on the tour and all opinions, as always, are my own.
 A big thanks to Context Travel and Esther Dotras for introducing me to the city’s finest chocolate.